niv-reddy/homelab/DNS/adguard/README.md

-# AdGuard Home DNS Control Plane
+# AdGuard  DNS Control Plane

-This folder contains the active DNS enforcement platform for the homelab network, implemented using AdGuard Home.
+This folder contains the active DNS enforcement platform for the homelab network, implemented using AdGuard.

-AdGuard Home functions as the centralized DNS control plane for all internal devices.
+AdGuard functions as the centralized DNS control plane for all internal devices.
 It enforces role-based DNS policy, telemetry suppression, and conditional filtering across a mixed-trust environment.

 This deployment replaces the legacy Pi-hole based DNS filtering platform.